Project-GrADyS/gradys-sim-nextgen/docs/Guides/creating.md

     <source src="../../assets/counter_example_visualization.webm" type="video/webm">
 </video>

+!!!warning
+    Take a look at the
+    [visualization handler's documentation][gradysim.simulator.handler.visualization.VisualizationHandler] for a better
+    and more up-to-date overview of the visualization interface's capabilities.
+The video presented above may not reflect the current state of the visualization interface, as it is constantly being improved.

 ## Making sure your protocol works
 One of the main points of even creating simulations is validating your implementations.
 Looking at the console output and visualization are good ways